grant-mullinax/schedulo/artifacts/architecture.md

 * Passwords are hashed with bcrypt in the database

 # Performance
-The architecture should provide estimates and explain why the architects believe the performance goals are achievable.
+Server preformance is prioritized by mostly just leaning on the preformance of Javalin and its dependencies.
+In conjunction with this the sql database schema is being designed with efficiency in mind.

 # Scalability
 We have no plans to expand the size of this project after its completion for this class.

 # Interoperability
-If the system is expected to share data or resources with other software or hardware, the architecture should describe how that will be accomplished.
+The system is not expected to share data or resources with any software or hardware outside of the app itself and its server.

 # Internationalization/Localization
 Since scheduling is a global need, Internationalization isn't a problem.
 Adding support for other languages is doable.

 # Input/Output